 - If emergency cancellations or extenuating circumstances prevail, refunds or credits will be at the sole discretion of Yellow Dog Lodge.

 Gratuities are not included on your final invoice.
 Our policy is “Tipping is whatever you feel is appropriate”.
 However it is customary to leave a few dollars for our staff.

 - Gratuities are $30 per day, per guest for our kitchen and housekeeping staff.

 - Gratuities for guided tours are $100 per day for your guide.

-- General Rule: Tipping is considered OPTIONAL, however the accepted practise is: the total tip should be 10% of total invoice based on our customer’s experience.
+- General Rule: Tipping is considered OPTIONAL, however the accepted practice is: the total tip should be 10% of total invoice based on our customer’s experience.

 How do I get to Yellow Dog Lodge?

 There are no roads to Yellow Dog Lodge!